 The Hijri calendar is a lunar calendar, and its months begin when the first crescent of a new moon is sighted.
 Since the lunar year is 11 to 12 days shorter than the solar year, Rajab migrates throughout the seasons.

-On March 7, it can be seen with difficulty in Middle-East and most of Africa; it can be seen with the naked eye in Western Africa and the Americas.
-On March 8, 2019 (Friday) the moon can be easily seen in the whole world.
+On February 12, the moon can be seen in Africa and Americas.
+On February 13, it can be easily seen in the whole world.

 Meanwhile, Muslims worldwide will be looking for the new moon.

 In Egypt, Dar Al-Iftaa will be looking for the new moon on Thursday, February 11.